 Composition of the Ph.
 Eur.
 Commission

-The Commission is composed of the 38 delegations representing the contracting parties that are currently 37 Member States and the EU.
+The Commission is composed of the delegations representing the contracting parties to the Convention on the Elaboration of a European Pharmacopoeia, currently 39 member states and the European Union (EU).

 The up to three members of delegations are appointed by the Contracting Party based on their experience and competence in matters dealt with by the Commission.
 Each Contracting party can also appoint up to three similarly-qualified alternates.